astronomy-commons/lsdb/.github/ISSUE_TEMPLATE/4-release_tracker.md

 - [ ] edit the `recipe/meta.yaml` in the auto-generated PR to match any dependency changes that have been made to the `pyproject.toml` in this release
 - [ ] approve conda-forge PR
 - [ ] confirm on [conda-forge](https://anaconda.org/conda-forge/hats)
+- [ ] confirm new version exists in `mamba search hats -c conda-forge` (or conda search, which is slower)

 ### lsdb